Total Eclipse of the Heart: Lissette version

 Cuban-American singer Lissette covered the song in Spanish as "Eclipse Total del Amor" in 1984, from her album Caricatura, being her best hit in the Latin American charts.
 The secondary male voice was sung by Cuban-American singer Jon Secada.

 Jan Wayne version

 German electronic dance music producer Jan Wayne released his version in 2001.
-It peaked at No. 28 on the UK Singles Chart in 2003.
+It peaked at No. 24 on the Irish Singles Chart and at No. 28 on the UK Singles Chart in 2003.

 Yuridia version

 Mexican singer Yuridia covered the song in Spanish as "Eclipse Total del Amor" from her second studio album Habla El Corazón in 2006.
 The single peaked at number 36 on the Billboard Latin Pop Songs chart.

 Westlife version

 Irish boy band Westlife recorded a cover of the song on their 2006 album The Love Album.
 The song was to be released as the album's second single but was cancelled due to their Love Tour conflicts.
 Three official remixes were produced for their version as well as a remix done by Jim Steinman, which was ultimately rejected by the record label but has since surfaced on the Internet.
 The song was released as a promotional single in 2007.
 The Sunset Strippers Radio Mix version of the song charted at number 210 on the Official Russian Top Radio Hits Chart on 26 February 2007.
 It was composed in the traditional verse–chorus form in Bb major, with Filan and Feehily's vocal ranging from the chords of C_{4} to C_{6}.